ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 Therefore I can say from my observations and my own personal experience, there is some work up ahead to get us moved over to bam files!

 [^1] To maintain focus in this article, I will gloss past interleaved reads.
+[^2] One such example of an organization trying to standardize is here: <https://www.genomeweb.com/informatics/will-bioinformatics-professionals-embrace-mpeg-g-data-compression-standard?utm_source=addthis_shares#.XcwmeiO9qjW.twitter>.